MischaU8/yumyum/curves/create-clean-outline-from-overlapping-curves_kB0W5Ncnbm8.md

-new curve from and use the keyboard shortcut shift d to generate a new curve use this handy tip to quickly create clean curves from overlapping curves oh look at the time okay
+new curve from and use the keyboard shortcut shift d to generate a new curve use this handy tip to quickly create clean curves from overlapping curves